Grv-Singh/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/README.md

 ### Workshop

-In this workshop, you will gain a better understanding of how new features of SQL Server 2019 enables more Big Data and analytics capabilities through the use of Big Data Clusters, data virtualization and orchestration, query processing enhancements, and through better scalability through distributed storage and compute.
+In this workshop, one will gain a better understanding of how new features of SQL Server 2019 enables more Big Data and analytics capabilities through the use of Big Data Clusters, data virtualization and orchestration, query processing enhancements, and through better scalability through distributed storage and compute.

-At the end of this workshop, you will be better able to configure and manage SQL Server 2019 Big Data Clusters so you can combine, query, and transform disparate data sources for AI and advanced analytics scenarios.
+At the end of this workshop, one will be better able to configure and manage SQL Server 2019 Big Data Clusters so one can combine, query, and transform disparate data sources for AI and advanced analytics scenarios.

 ### Whiteboard design session

-In this whiteboard design session, you will work with a group to design a solution for modernizing your large-scale data processing and machine learning capabilities through the use of SQL Server Big Data Clusters.
-You will evaluate the customer scenario and requirements to decide the best architecture that will meet their needs, while unifying data from disparate sources into a platform that help the customer gain business insights and apply advanced analytics at scale.
+In this whiteboard design session, one will work with a group to design a solution for modernizing oner large-scale data processing and machine learning capabilities through the use of SQL Server Big Data Clusters. one will evaluate the customer scenario and requirements to decide the best architecture that will meet their needs, while unifying data from disparate sources into a platform that help the customer gain business insights and apply advanced analytics at scale.

-At the end of this whiteboard design session, you will be better able to design a modernization plan for performing Big Data analytics centered around SQL Server 2019 capabilities.
+At the end of this whiteboard design session, one will be better able to design a modernization plan for performing Big Data analytics centered around SQL Server 2019 capabilities.

 ### Hands-on lab

-In this hands-on lab, you will implement the steps to install and configure a SQL Server 2019 cluster to Linux-based containers in Azure.
-Using this cluster, you will use data virtualization to unify data from various sources, analyze the data, create and deploy a machine learning model, and finally detect and fix PII and GDPR compliance issues.
+In this hands-on lab, one will implement the steps to install and configure a SQL Server 2019 cluster to Linux-based containers in Azure.
+Using this cluster, one will use data virtualization to unify data from various sources, analyze the data, create and deploy a machine learning model, and finally detect and fix PII and GDPR compliance issues.

-At the end of this hands-on lab, you will be better able to build solutions for conducting advanced data analytics at scale with scalable SQL Server 2019 Big Data clusters.
+At the end of this hands-on lab, one will be better able to build solutions for conducting advanced data analytics at scale with scalable SQL Server 2019 Big Data clusters.

 ## Azure services and related products